pinobatch/numism/docs/gb_coins.md

     - GB: Z = N = 0, HC = carry from bits 3 and 7 of (SP & $FF) + rr
     - NO$GMB: C = bit 7 of rr

-If it's any comfort, NO$GMB does a lot better than TGB Dual, and it passes Blargg's `daa` test for all values of AF.
+If it's any comfort, NO$GMB and KiGB do a lot better than TGB Dual.
+They pass Blargg's `daa` test for all values of AF.
 I'm told old VBA versions have problems with `daa`; it may be worth a stage 2 coin.

 - 27: `daa`